simonix-digital-labs/mobile-development/Mobile.md

 # Simonix Mobile Developer Technical Challenge

 ### Business requirement
-As an user I want to be able to see a list of all devices [Seperating by Rooms], including device name and staus.
+As an user I want to be able to see a list of all devices [Seperating by Rooms], including device name and status.

 ### User Requirements
 - User can add room and device inside the room.